Gators Men's Basketball Looks for First SEC Win - ESPN 98.1 FM - 850 AM WRUF

 Additionally, Alex Condon posted a double-double in Florida’s contest with the Rebels, scoring 11 points and bringing down 15 rebounds.
 Condon, a freshman, has scored in double-digits in his first two SEC games, scoring 10 points against Kentucky.

 For Arkansas, three players average double digits in scoring.
-Mark Tramon leads the team in scoring, averaging 17 points per game.
+Mark Tramon leads the team by averaging 17 points per game.
 Following Tramon is Khalif Battles, who is averaging 12.9 ppg while Keyon Menifield Jr. averages 11.8 ppg.

-The Razorbacks have faced a tough schedule so far.
+The Razorbacks have faced a tough schedule.
 The team has faced four ranked teams but are 1-3.
 Arkansas defeated then-No. 7 Duke 80-75 Nov.
 29.

 Golden said one of the main areas the Gators will focus on is transition defense against the Razorbacks.

-Tip-off Saturday is at 4 p.m at the Stephen C. O’Connell Center.
+Tip-off Saturday is at 4 p.m. at the O’Connell Center.
+ESPN will provide TV coverage and the game came be heard on ESPN 98.1-FM and 850-AM WRUF.